 TID’s international policies may cover valuable electronic items, such as cameras, laptops and phones if they're stolen, permanently lost or damaged.
 You can purchase extra cover for your valuable items for an additional premium.
 If you need to make a luggage claim, please ensure you understand what we require.

+Your TID policy – whichever level of cover you choose – may cover you if you have to cancel your trip due to unforeseeable events.
 If you've arranged an excursion and the tour operator cancels because of bad weather, or you cannot reach a tour in time because of travel delays, we may be able to reimburse the cost of the tour or portion of the cost that you couldn't attend.

 With vastly diverse landscapes, every star of hotel and all manner of activities, Bali offers something for travellers of all stripes.

 Those wishing to take a well-deserved break from studying can find solace in Bali.
 Whether you're travelling with school friends or venturing solo, the streets of Bali are often filled with fellow pupils seeking a taste of culture without being too far away from home.
-Our travel insurance for students can covers things like course cancellation costs and additional expenses if you need to head back home for an exam.

 Whether it's a big birthday bash or pre-wedding party, Bali knows how to accommodate group getaways.
 Group-friendly hotels scatter the island offering amenities to keep everybody happy.
-Our policies cover a maximum of two adults plus their dependent children, so if you're looking to cover a big party, you'll need to contact us to arrange group travel insurance across multiple policies.
+Our TID policies cover a maximum of two adults plus their dependent children, so if you're looking to cover a big party, you'll need to contact us to arrange group travel insurance across multiple policies.

 While Bali is relatively safe to visit, it's always good to know some tips to make sure you've always got safety on your side.